kuberhealthy/kuberhealthy/cmd/podRestartsCheck/README.md

 The *Pod Restarts Check* checks for excessive pod restarts in a given `POD_NAMESPACE`.
 When the spec is applied to your cluster, Kuberhealthy recognizes it as a KHCheck resource and provisions a checker pod to run the Pod Restarts Check.
-The Pod Restarts Check deploys a pod that loops through all the pods in the given `POD_NAMESPACE` and runs a ticker that keeps count of pod restarts within the given time frame `CHECK_RUN_WINDOW`.
-Pod restart counts that exceed the `MAX_FAILURES_ALLOWED` within the given time fram are reported back as check failures.
+The Pod Restarts Check deploys a pod that looks for pod resource events in a given `POD_NAMESPACE` and checks for `Warning` event types with reason `BackOff`.
+If this specific event type count exceeds the `MAX_FAILURES_ALLOWED`, an error is reporting back to Kuberhealthy.

-In the example below, the check runs every hour (spec.runInterval), with a check timeout set to 62 minutes (spec.timeout), and a `CHECK_RUN_WINDOW` of 55 minutes.
-The check runs for 55 minutes, and every minute, the pod reports back either a failure or success depending on whether or not it found pods with restart counts that exceeded the `MAX_FAILURES_ALLOWED` count.
+In the example below, the check runs every 5m (spec.runInterval) with a check timeout set to 10 minutes (spec.timeout), and a `MAX_FAILURES_ALLOWED` count set to 10.
 If the check does not complete within the given timeout it will report a timeout error on the status page.

 #### Pod Restarts Check Kube Spec: